-While booking accommodation for my family in Windhoek, Namibia, I had been disappointed with the options I found on other portals, like Booking.com – which I normally use for my travels in other continents.
-I had Airbnb credit from signing up through a referral link which entitled me to R600 off a booking of R1100 or more.
+While booking accommodation for my family in Windhoek, Namibia, I had been disappointed with the options I found on other portals, like Booking.com - which I normally use for my travels in other continents.
+I had credit from signing up through a referral link which entitled me to an Airbnb discount off my first stay.
 So, I decided to have a look at what Airbnb had to offer- one day before travelling.

 I was pleasantly surprised at the Advanced Search options which allowed me to enter the exact parameters I was looking for.
 Dates, number of people, budget etc. The main field for me though was an option to tick whether I wanted the “place to myself”, a private room or a shared room.
 Of course, I chose the first option.

 I browsed through the results, shortlisted them, then decided on an apartment under the name of “Faanbergh”.
 Airbnb asked me to upload a photo so that my host could recognise me.
 I booked the apartment and the host responded with a positive confirmation almost immediately.
 As my booking was for the following day, this was a big plus.
 After my credit, the apartment cost me R.671 for four people, not a bad deal at all.